Frequently Asked Questions

 I am concerned about putting the cremains in the urn and sealing it, how do I do that?

 Cremains are non-toxic and will not harm you.
-If you are ready to fill the urn, just remove the plastic bag of cremains from the temporary contain and place in the urn.
+If you are ready to fill the urn, just remove the plastic bag of cremains from the temporary container and place in the urn.
 If you wish to seal it, you can use an adhesive.

 What type of urns are approved for travel?